-A Testing Plan.
+Testing.
 Should you take the SAT or ACT one last time?
 Look at mean scores for the schools in which you’re most interested, and try to make informed decisions.
-SAT Subject Tests are rarely required these days, but they can still be valuable at top schools.
 Lastly, make sure you know what to send where.

 Leadership.
 At this point, you’ve probably found an extracurricular club or activity that’s important to you.
 Senior year is your chance to solidify your involvement in those activities and demonstrate a concerted investment in the arenas about which you’re most passionate.
 Narrow down to one or two authentic interests, and find ways to deepen them and possibly take on leadership roles.

 Majors and Programs.
 Researching different college majors and programs is a great way to think about your own interests and where they might fit in once you arrive at college.
 It’s also important to understand which majors are the most popular at which schools and what particular strengths those programs might be seeking.
 There may even be fascinating majors that you didn’t realize existed!

 Financial Aid and Scholarships.
 Have a family discussion about whether you’ll be applying for financial aid and/or merit scholarships, and if finances are an important factor in your college search.
 This is critical information, and better to know in advance so you can tailor your research and application decisions accordingly.